 Our success depends on our ability to continuously innovate and improve our platforms to provide value to our investors, our real estate customers, and their tenants.
 As a result, we have invested and plan to continue to invest significant resources in research and development to improve and maintain our platforms and support our technology infrastructure.
 Our investments in our platforms allow us to provide an expanded suite of technology offerings, which we believe separate us from our competitors.
 However, there can be no guarantee that in the future we can continue to launch new products and services in a timely manner, or at all.
 Even if we do launch new products and services, they might not be utilized by our real estate customers and tenants at the rate we expect, or at all.
-Although we believe these investments help our real estate customers succeed, there can be no guarantee that increased utilization of our platforms or that increased productivity or revenues for us.
+Although we believe these investments help our real estate customers succeed, there can be no guarantee that we will retain our real estate customers across the markets we serve, nor that our investments will lead to increased utilization of our platforms or that increased utilization of our platforms will drive increased productivity or revenues for us.
 Additionally, we may expand our technology offerings by acquiring additional real estate technology companies.
 Although we think these strategic acquisitions could expand our capabilities into critical components of the transaction, our customers may not value these additions and may not utilize them at the rate we expect, which may negatively impact our business, financial condition and results of operations.